December-ways 1864 | Dawn to Noon | Cupola

 In the Data Firmament, December is the long morning of winter.

-In the pre-dawn hush, in the coldest hours of the day, the birdscape still sleeps deep inside the larger wave of the weather.
+In the pre-dawn hush, the coldest hours of the day, the birdscape still sleeps deep inside the larger wave of the weather.

 :30

-Slowly, the wind wakens the birds who have been hunkering in their roosts, some clinging to trees, some sheltering in cavities.
+The winds waken the birds who have been hunkering in their roosts, some clinging to trees, some sheltering in cavities.
 The listener hears them leaving their nightly sanctuaries, flying against the elements, then flocking in edge habitats to forage.

 Their flight calls are brief, erratic, scratchy.